Randall B. Kester

-Randall B. Kester (October 20, 1916 – May 31, 2012) was an American attorney and judge in the state of Oregon.
+Randall Blair Kester (October 20, 1916 – May 31, 2012) was an American attorney and judge in the state of Oregon.
 He was the 69th justice of the Oregon Supreme Court, serving from 1957 to 1958.
 He later taught at what became the Lewis & Clark Law School and was in private practice in Portland, Oregon, decades after leaving the bench.

 Early life

 Kester was born on October 20, 1916, in Vale, Oregon, and grew up in Ontario, Oregon.
 As a child he worked at the county library in Ontario, Oregon where he earned 50¢ per week to haul books to and from the post office that had been delivered by the Oregon State Library.
 During high school he worked for the local newspaper, the Ontario Argus.

 Later while in college at Willamette University in Salem, Oregon he worked for the state library when it was located at the Oregon Supreme Court Building.
 In 1935, the Oregon State Capitol burned down and many of the books of the state library were damaged by water as they were stored in the basement of the Supreme Court Building which was connected by tunnels to the Capitol Building.
 Kester's job was to try and dry out and salvage as many books as he could.
 In 1937 as president of the senior class he helped break ground on a new library for Willamette.
 After graduating in 1937 Kester then attended law school in New York City at Columbia Law School, graduating in 1940.